I think it’s time we were all honest with ourselves and just admitted that Daylight Saving Time is a failed idea.

-(If you mean there’s still light at later hours of the evening, then that’s true, but I’m not sure how that’s an advantage for the kids, whose bedtimes come an hour earlier after we spring forward.
+(If you mean there’s still light at later hours of the evening, then that’s true, but I’m not sure how that’s an advantage for the kids, whose bedtimes come an hour earlier.
 Quit blaming the children.)

 Discussion is also full of misinformation.
 I’ve heard quite often that we adopted DST for the sake of the farmers, who needed the extra daylight.
 Aside from the fact that farmers can’t actually get more sun simply by legislating it, this ignores the fact that the farmers actually opposed DST when it was proposed in the US.
 When farmers want more field time, they get up earlier or work longer.
 You just need to change your alarm, not the whole time system.

 And no one has answered this: If we really want the “earlier” start and we hate dark evenings, why not just do a single, permanent clock adjustment and be done with it?
 What advantage is there to shifting back for winter time?
 Why must we keep switching twice a year?

 But the biggie, of course, is that DST is supposed to be key in conserving energy.
 This may have been true at one point — after all, the first adopter was Germany during World War 1, going to “war time” to stretch energy resources.
 England followed soon after.
 Their time went back to normal after the war, suggesting that they didn’t see much advantage in it beyond emergency measures.
 DST crept into the US in the same way, first in WW1 and then as a WW2 year-round measure which never quite went away.